e-CLOSE/Toolbox/Resources/resources-template.md

 ## See also...

 - [__RESOURCE_NAME__ creation issue](__ISSUE_URL__)
-- Links to similar resources:
+- Links to related resources: